Vanderhell/Vanderhell/README.md

 [`loxbudget`](https://github.com/Vanderhell/loxbudget) is a small, heap-free **C99** library that decides whether an embedded operation should run — and at what level — based on configurable resource budgets, rate windows, and optional calibration.

-It provides a deterministic pre-flight gate in front of risky firmware work: MQTT publish, OTA update, flash write, log burst, debug dump, parser invocation, queue allocation, or any operation that must be degraded, delayed, rejected, or allowed under pressure.
+It works as a deterministic pre-flight gate in front of risky firmware work: MQTT publish, OTA update, flash write, log burst, debug dump, parser invocation, queue allocation, or any operation that must be degraded, delayed, rejected, or allowed under pressure.

 Core design:

 - deterministic `check / enter / leave` decisions per operation profile
-- no heap, no floats, no global mutable state (all state is caller-owned storage)
+- no heap, no floats, no global mutable state
+- caller-owned storage
 - optional audit ring buffer for recent decisions
 - optional rate windows and lifetime limits
 - optional calibration and diagnostic strings